 If you've got a dog.
 You're dealing with Dog Hair.
 Enjoy these tips with these 5 Best Vacuums for Dog Hair.

+Dog hair!
 Seriously, it seems to stick to everything but my dogs!
-I need a vacuum cleaner that can suck up those coarse pet hairs that seems to stick everywhere.
+I need a vacuum cleaner that can suck up those coarse pet hairs that seem to stick everywhere.

 Then there's Callie, my Labrador Retriever.
-She's cute as a button, only 2 months old and sheds like crazy!
+She's cute as a button, but sheds like crazy!

-Why I need a new Vacuums for Dog Hair
+Why I need a new Vacuum for Dog Hair

 Either way, I needed a new one!
 My old one crapped out on me.